lmanul/gimp-texturize/README.md

 invisible, and the the texture seems natural.

-If you're under Debian or Ubuntu, before compiling, execute this command: sudo apt-get install gimp libgimp2.0-dev intltool meson Under a different OS, install
+If you're under Debian or Ubuntu, install the build dependencies

+  sudo apt build-dep gimp-texturize

+Also install `meson`:

+  sudo apt install meson

+Under a different OS, install
-- gimp (you probably already have it...)
+- `gimp` (you probably already have that)
-- libgimp2.0-dev (libraries for developping with gimp)
+- `libgimp2.0-dev` (libraries for developping with GIMP)
-- intltool (an internationalization tool).
+- `intltool` (an internationalization tool).
-- meson (the build tool we use)
+- `meson` (the build tool we use)

 # Installation